PrincesoDan/stellaquest/README.md

 # stellaquest
-It is a repository with code teh Stellar Quest
+It is a repository with code the Stellar Quest